terminalcloud/apps/docs/efront.md

 ## Usage

-Just spin up your Terminal based on this snapshot.
+Just spin up a new Terminal based on this snapshot.
 Access your new eFront instance by clicking to "Check your installation here" and login with the credentials provided (see below).

 ### Credentials